libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 The speedup becomes dramatic with larger tile sets.

+## bash completions

+This won't appeal to many people, but libvips now ships with a simple bash completion script in `libvips-x.y.z/completions`, have a look at the README in there for install notes.
+It knows how to complete operator names, filenames, and required arguments, including enum values.

+It's useful now, and we hope to improve it in the next version, perhaps by expanding optional arguments, for example.

+# Image format improvements

+There have been quite a few improvements to file format support.

-## Faster TIFF load
+## **TIFF**

-The previous libvips used libtiff to fetch decoded tiles from compressed TIFF files.
+Previous releases used libtiff to fetch decoded tiles from compressed TIFF files.
 This ran the decompressor inside the libtiff lock, so it was single threaded.